UbiquityRobotics/learn/doing_more/workstation_setup.md

 * Now go to your workstation terminal window and set its environment variables.
 ROS assumes that the computer it is set up on is the robot.
 But we are running on the workstation, not the robot.
 To tell ROS how to communicate with the robot, you must type:

+  `export ROS_MASTER_URI=http://<robot IP address>:11311`
-  `export ROS_MASTER_URI=http://NEWHOSTNAME.local:11311`
+  `export ROS_IP=http://<workstation IP address>`

-  This sets the variable ROS_MASTER_URI to the address http://NEWHOSTNAME.local:11311.
-ROS on your workstation will use this to communicate with the ROS master node which is on the robot.
+  ROS on your workstation will use ROS_MASTER_URI to communicate with the ROS master node, which is on the robot.
+The setting of ROS_IP tells ROS the workstation IP address.
+It may be that you can use NEWHOSTNAME.local instead of the address, but not all networks support it.

   However, environement variables set by the `export ...` method are not persistent across system boots.

   To make this environment variable persistent, we append its setting to the file called`~/.bashrc, which runs when the Ubuntu shell (called bash) is started.
 Use an editor, or from the command line:

-  `echo "export ROS_MASTER_URI=http://NEWHOSTNAME.local:11311" >> ~/.bashrc`
+  `echo "export ROS_MASTER_URI=http://<robot IP address>:11311" >> ~/.bashrc`
+  `echo "export ROS_IP=http://<workstation IP address>"`

   **Warning: Don't do this if you have more than one robot.
-If you do, each terminal will have the same ROS_MASTER_URI and so will try to communicate with the same robot.**
+If you do, each terminal will have the same ROS_MASTER_URI and so will try to communicate with the same robot.
+Also watch out for changes in the IP addresses.**

   Verify that ROS is running and you are connected.
 On the workstation type: